We’ve Cleaned the Wrong Flat Again!

 That evening our client support service got an angry feedback.
 It read: “What’s the matter?
 You’ve deceived me.
 The cleaners haven’t done anything.
 I insist on getting my money back immediately”.

 We investigated the case and found out the cleaners hadn’t been in the client’s flat, although they had done the work.
-But it wasn’t the cleaner’s fault.
+But it wasn’t the cleaner’s fault as they cleaned the right flat.
 The client herself made a mistake when providing the address and accidentally ordered cleaning for her neighbour.

 The neighbour was absent, their key was at the reception desk and the receptionist gave it to the cleaner without any hesitation.
 So, our client who had expected to find her flat tidy, found it in the mess she left it in, while her neighbour who hadn’t expected their flat to be neat, surprisingly found it spotless.